201 publications by Karl Fulves:

 Charles T. Jordan Coincidentally with two decks with same back, secret exchange of deck provides duplicates of chosen cards

-Charles T. Jordan Impromptu Detection scratching as edge marks
+Charles T. Jordan Impromptu Detection scratching a line across side of deck

 1937 307